rootw0rm/VirtualBox-EzBuild/README.md

 Details of the VirtualBox build:

-* 64-bit release binaries, test signed, with x86 support
+* 64-bit release binaries, test signed, with x86 guest support
 * No SDL support, Qt5 only
 * Hardening disabled
 * Tested on version 5.1.12